YouTube MARKETING BONUSES [FREE]

 After dozens of interviews and client builds, my team and I have learned a lot about YouTube.

-Here are a more tips to unlock enhanced functionality and growth opportunities—especially for a business YouTube account.
+Here are more tips to unlock enhanced functionality and growth opportunities, especially for a business YouTube account.

 • Google account → YouTube account: ensure brand ownership and admin controls.

-• Channel basics: complete channel art/youtube channel art, channel icon, channel trailer, About, links to social media/social channels.
+• Channel basics: complete YouTube channel art, channel icon, channel trailer, About, links to social media/social channels.

 • Playlists: design for bingeing (top-to-bottom viewer retention).